Animal Cafes

 Where to Find Cat Cafes

-Akihabara is the undisputed capital of cat cafes in Tokyo.
+Akihabara is ground zero.
 Within a 5-minute walk of the station, you'll find at least 8 options ranging from budget-friendly to premium.
 The area's otaku culture means many cafes have themed elements — manga libraries, gaming setups, or anime decorations alongside the resident cats.
+On weekday mornings, some of these cafes are nearly empty, and you can spend an hour with a sleeping calico draped across your lap without another visitor in sight.

 Harajuku and Shibuya offer a more fashionable take on cat cafes, often with Instagram-worthy interiors and specialty drinks.
 Expect to pay ¥1,500-2,500 for a 60-minute session.